core-wg/oscore-key-update/draft-ietf-core-oscore-key-update.md

 The expiration time of an OSCORE Security Context and the key usage limits are hard limits.
 Once reached them, a peer MUST stop using the keying material in the OSCORE Security Context for conventional communication with the other peer, and has to perform a rekeying before resuming secure communication.

 Before starting KUDOS, the two peers share the OSCORE Security Context CTX\_OLD.
 Once successfully completed the KUDOS execution, the two peers agree on a newly established OSCORE Security Context CTX\_NEW that replaces CTX\_OLD.
-The latter can be safely deleted upon receiving key confirmation from the other peer.
+During the execution of KUDOS, temporary OSCORE Security Contexts, denoted CTX\_TEMP, are dervied.
+CTX\_OLD can be safely deleted upon receiving key confirmation from the other peer.

 In particular, CTX\_OLD is the most recent OSCORE Security Context that a peer has with a given ID Context or without ID Context, before initiating the KUDOS procedure or upon having received and successfully verified the a divergent KUDOS message.
 In turn, CTX\_NEW is the most recent OSCORE Security Context that a peer has with a given ID Context or without ID Context, before sending a convergent KUDOS message or upon having received and successfully verified a convergent KUDOS message.